Xilinx/mlir-aie/AIEDialect.md

 control to a basic block containing DMA operations (through its first successor) or to a basic block for another dmaStart, to an AIE.end operation.

-Traits: HasParent<MemOp, func::FuncOp, ShimDMAOp>, Terminator
+Traits: HasParent<MemOp, MemTileDMAOp, func::FuncOp, ShimDMAOp>, Terminator

 #### Attributes: